bachya/pinpress/README.md

 ...returns all pins tagged "ruby" *and* "cli".

+**Naturally, these switches can be combined in any number of ways.**

 # Getting Tags

 Pinpress can also work with tags in a Pinboard account: